Esholt: History

 From 1912 to 1915 Nanson, Barker & Co manufactured the Tiny cyclecar in Esholt.
 In 1919 after the First World War the company made larger cars under the Airedale brand but went into liquidation in 1924.

 Just before the First World War land on the estate was used for Airedale Aerodrome.
 The current owner of the estate, Yorkshire Water, operates a waste water treatment plant on what was the location of the aerodrome.
 Home farm on the estate is used as a conference and staff learning centre and many buildings have Grade II star listed building status.

+Civil parish

+Esholt was formerly a township and chapelry in the parish of Otley.
+From 1866 Esholt was a civil parish in its own right.
+In 1931 the parish had a population of 496.
+On 1 April 1937 the parish was abolished, with most of the area, including the village itself, being added to the parish of Idle in the County Borough of Bradford, with smaller parts going to Aireborough and Baildon.
+Since 1937 the village has been administratively part of Bradford, although it remains outside the built-up area of the city.

 Landmarks

 The manor house, Esholt Old Hall at Upper Esholt is medieval in origin, probably 16th century, and possibly once had a moat.
 It is well-preserved and has Grade II* listed building status.

 Esholt has one public house, The Woolpack a listed building in Main Street.

 The Church of Saint Paul was built at a cost of £800 in 1839 by William Rookes Crompton-Stansfield for use as a private family chapel.